-Professor Dáibhí Ó Cróinín and Dr Elva Johnston are the current editors of Peritia.
-Volumes 1-25 were edited by Professor Donnchadh Ó Corráin, who founded the journal.
+Professor Dáibhí Ó Cróinín and Associate Professor Elva Johnston are the current general editors of Peritia.
+Dr Máirín MacCarron is the review editor.

 Dáibhí Ó Cróinín studied at University College Dublin, the Ludwig-Maximilians-Universität, München, and as a Research Scholar in the School of Celtic Studies, Dublin Institute for Advanced Studies.
-He has been lecturing at the National University of Ireland, Galway (formerly UCG) since 1980.
+He has recently retired following many years lecturing at the National University of Ireland, Galway (formerly UCG).

-He has been an editor of Peritia since its inception in 1980 and, from the appearance of its first volume (1982), he has had responsibility for the sections on Hiberno-Latin and Computistics, and was also Review-Editor.
+He has been an editor of Peritia since its inception in 1980 and, from the appearance of its first volume (1982), Dáibhí has had responsibility for the sections on Hiberno-Latin and Computistics, and was also review editor.
 He is a Fellow of the Society of Antiquaries of London and a Member of the Royal Irish Academy.

 Elva Johnston completed a BA and MA in University College Cork.
 She was awarded an NUI Travelling Studentship and studied in Oxford University, obtaining her DPhil.
 She was also a Senior Scholar at Christ Church, Oxford.
 Dr Johnston has been a lecturer in Early Irish History at University College Dublin since 1999.

-Among her research publications is the monograph Literacy and Identity in Early Medieval Ireland (2013).
-This was awarded the prestigious Irish Historical Research Prize for 2015.
-She has also published papers on a variety of topics.
-These include the connection between literacy and conversion, the role of gender in hagiography and the significance of vernacular narratives in expressing elite identities.
+Her monograph Literacy and Identity in Early Medieval Ireland (2013) was awarded the prestigious Irish Historical Research Prize for 2015.
+She has also published many papers on the connection between literacy and conversion, the role of gender in hagiography and the significance of vernacular narratives in expressing elite identities.
 Her most recent research focuses on late antique Ireland and its Roman frontiers.

 The Editorial Board

 Peritia’s editorial board draws on the expertise of internationally recognised scholars across a range of cognate disciplines.

-Jacopo Bisagni (NUI Galway); Damian Bracken (University College Cork); Mary Clayton (University College Dublin); Nancy Edwards (Bangor University); Anthony Harvey (Royal Irish Academy); Colin Ireland (Arcadia University); Kimberley Lo Prete (NUI Galway); Bernard Meehan (Trinity College Dublin); Pádraic Moran (NUI Galway); Tomás Ó Carragáin (University College Cork); Ralph O’Connor (University of Aberdeen); Caitríona Ó Dochartaigh (University College Cork); Jean-Michel Picard (University College Dublin); Joanna Story (University of Leicester); Clare Stancliffe (Durham University); Robin Chapman Stacey (University of Washington); Immo Warntjes (Queens University Belfast).
+Jacopo Bisagni (NUI Galway); Damian Bracken (University College Cork); Anthony Candon (National Museum of Ireland, Country Life); Nancy Edwards (Bangor University); Anthony Harvey (Royal Irish Academy); Caitríona Ó Dochartaigh (University College Cork); Aidan O’Sullivan (University College Dublin); Geraldine Parsons (University of Glasgow); Joanna Story (University of Leicester); Clare Stancliffe (Durham University); Robin Chapman Stacey (University of Washington); Immo Warntjes (Trinity College Dublin).